Sliick Docs: Complete User Guide

 Compliance audit log

-Enable per template via the Audit Enabled checkbox (Template__c.Audit_Enabled__c).
+Enable it per template with the Audit Enabled checkbox.
 Once on:

-• Every successful generation captures a SHA-256-fingerprinted snapshot of resolved merge values into a new Doc_Audit_Entry__c row - one per record per generation.
+- Every successful generation captures a fingerprinted snapshot of the resolved merge values - one per record per generation - so the contents are verifiable against the original.

-Use this for contracts, regulated communications, NPC donation receipts, accreditation letters, or anything that needs a verifiable “this is what we sent and the captured values have not been altered through normal user paths” record.
-Note that the digest is integrity-grade, not adversarial-tamper-evident: Salesforce preserves the subscriber System Administrator’s authority over their own org data, so a privileged administrator with Modify All Data could in principle edit both the payload and the digest and the recomputed value would still match.
-For evidentiary-grade tamper evidence layer Field History Tracking on the audit object, or export digests periodically to a customer-controlled store outside the org.
+Use this for contracts, regulated communications, not-for-profit donation receipts, accreditation letters, or anything that needs a verifiable “this is what we sent, and the captured values have not been altered through normal user paths” record.
+The fingerprint detects accidental corruption and tampering by non-administrators.
+As with any in-org integrity scheme, a Salesforce System Administrator retains the platform-level ability to edit their own org’s data; for evidentiary-grade tamper evidence, layer Field History Tracking on the audit records or export the fingerprints periodically to a store outside the org.

 Retention policies

-Set a per-template auto-delete window via the Retention Days field (Template__c.Retention_Days__c).
-0 means retain forever; anything else is a number of days the generated artifact lives in Salesforce Files before the sweep collects it.
+Set a per-template auto-delete window with the Retention Days field.
+0 means retain forever; anything else is the number of days the generated file lives in Salesforce Files before the sweep collects it.

-• Finds Generations whose template carries a retention window and whose artifact is older than the threshold.
+- Finds generations whose template carries a retention window and whose file is older than the threshold.

-• Stamps the Generation with Artifact_File_Id__c = null and Retention_Action__c = 'Deleted', so the audit trail survives even after the file is gone.
+- Marks the Generation as deleted, so the audit trail survives even after the file is gone.

 Two safety mechanisms:

-• Hold from Deletion is a per-Generation checkbox (Job__c.Hold_From_Deletion__c).
+- Hold from Deletion is a per-Generation checkbox.
 Tick it on a specific row to exempt it from the sweep - useful for files that have to survive an open audit window, legal hold, or dispute.

-• The sweep only deletes Sliick-Docs-generated files.
-Other ContentDocuments on the record are untouched.
+- The sweep only deletes Sliick-Docs-generated files.
+Other files on the record are untouched.

 Schedule the sweep from Settings -> Schedule retention sweep.
 Pick a daily time and click Schedule.